WebexCommunity/WebexPythonSDK/README.rst

 Release Notes
 -------------

-Complete and fully functional *Beta* releases have been published.
 Please see the releases_ page for release notes on the incremental functionality and bug fixes incorporated into the published releases.

-**Note:**  The package APIs may change, while the package is in beta.

 Questions, Support & Discussion
 -------------------------------

-This is a *community developed* and *community supported* project.
-If you experience any issues using this package, please report them using the issues_ log.
+webexteamssdk is a *community developed* and *community supported* project.
+If you experience any issues using this package, please report them using the issues_ page.

-Please join the `Python Spark Devs`__ community Spark room to ask questions, join the discussion and share your projects and creations.
+Please join the `Python Webex Teams Devs`__ Webex Teams space to ask questions, join the discussion, and share your projects and creations.

 __ Community_